Westfall, Plessinger, & Stewart Talk Thunder Valley - Racer X

 Some of the guys tell me the key to this place is really opening up the turns and keeping momentum and flowing.
 Did you find that?
 No more point and shoot?

 I ain’t gonna lie, I was all over the place, okay?
-I was all over the place.
+I was all over the place!
 I was like, 'I remember ten years ago I did this,' nothing could relate.
 So, second moto it was, it was a lot more off-cambers than I remembered, and as far as that the track was a little more hard-packed than I remembered, because we weren’t sure about rain.
-But I'm okay because I don’t like this track at all when it gets rutted so they did me a favor.
+But I'm okay because I don’t like this track at all when it gets rutted so they did me a favor!